pallavirawat02/pallavirawat02/README.md

 ## 💫 About Me
 🚀 I’m currently working on
-Building scalable mobile apps like **GoZap & Zeochat** with real-time features and clean UI/UX
+Building scalable websites like **GoZap & Zeochat** with real-time features and clean UI/UX

 🤝 I’m looking to collaborate on
 React Native / Full-stack projects involving real-world problem solving and product development